jakolandio3/angular-messenger-app/README.md

 _A description of the structure of each database._

-1. **Users** - an array of type user stringified to the json file in database folder N/A and EMPTY currently
+1. **Users** - an array of type user stringified to the json file in database folder
 2. **Groups** -an array of type group stringified to the json file in database folder N/A and EMPTY currently
 3. **Channels** - an array of type channel stringified to the json file in database folder N/A and EMPTY currently